-The Ultimate Guide To Men’s Polo Shirts
+The Best Men’s Polo Shirts Guide You’ll Ever Read

-A T-shirt with a collar.
-What more is there to say about the polo shirt?
-Well, actually, quite a bit because the polo shirt – that iconic open-weave cotton jersey top with a soft rolled collar and a three-button placket-front – is one of the most democratic pieces of menswear, as much at home on the tennis court as it is under a suit or on the biggest fashion runways.
+The polo shirt – that iconic open-weave cotton jersey top with a soft rolled collar and a three-button placket-front – is one of the most democratic pieces of menswear, as much at home on the tennis court as it is under a suit or on the biggest fashion runways.

 With a timeless and ageless appeal, the polo does that very difficult job of binding the worlds of sport, style and fashion with aplomb.
 And as you’ll find out, it is so much more than a T-shirt with a collar.
 In fact, today’s polos are more diverse than ever, constructed from myriad fabrics and not just the classic cotton piqué.

-This summer, the polo should be one of the core pieces in your warm-weather wardrobe – and here’s exactly what to look for.
+This summer, the polo should be one of the core pieces in your warm-weather wardrobe – here’s exactly what to look for.

 So you’re in the market for a polo or two… where do you start?
 First off, decide how you’re mostly going to be wearing your polo shirt because that will ultimately determine the fit, fabric and style you go for.